Michael A. Saporito

-Michael A. Saporito (born May 3, 1962) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop for the Archdiocese of Newark in New Jersey since 2020.
+Michael A. Saporito (born May 3, 1962) is an American Catholic prelate who was appointed as Bishop of Metuchen in 2026.
+He previously served as an auxiliary bishop for the Archdiocese of Newark in New Jersey from 2020 to 2026.

 Biography

 Early life

-Michael Saporito was born on May 3, 1962, in Newark, New Jersey to Arsenio and Anna Saporito.
-He was educated at St. Thomas the Apostle Elementary School in Bloomfield, New Jersey, then attended Paul VI Regional High School in Clifton, New Jersey.
-After graduating from high school in 1980, Saporito attended Rutgers University Newark He received a Bachelor of Arts degree in accounting in 1984.
+Saporito was born on May 3, 1962, in Newark, New Jersey, to Arsenio and Anna Saporito, and raised in nearby Bloomfield.
+He was educated at St. Thomas the Apostle Elementary School in Bloomfield, New Jersey, then attended Paul VI Regional High School in Clifton, New Jersey, graduating in 1980.
+Saporito attended Rutgers University–Newark, where he received a Bachelor of Arts degree in accounting in 1984.

 Before he decided to enter the priesthood, Saporito worked in public accounting.
 In 1987, he entered Immaculate Conception Seminary at Seton Hall University in South Orange, New Jersey.

 Priesthood

 On May 30, 1992, Saporito was ordained to the priesthood for the Archdiocese of Newark by Archbishop Theodore McCarrick at the Cathedral Basilica of the Sacred Heart in Newark, New Jersey.

 After his 1992 ordination, the diocese assigned Saporito as parochial vicar at the following New Jersey parishes: